11 Things to Have in Your Car’s Emergency Kit for Summer Road Trips

 Sunscreen

-Purchase a couple sunscreen sticks to keep in your glove compartment or your first aid kit for times you’re stuck in the sun.
+Purchase a couple of sunscreen sticks to keep in your glove compartment or your first aid kit for times you’re stuck in the sun.
 When they’re empty, you can use them as a clever way to store cash in your car.

 7 / 11